sulu/sulu-docs/upgrades/upgrade-1.6-2.0.rst

 .. note::

     Mind that we have also updated a few dependencies, which might include some BC breaks.
-If your code is not working anymore it might be related to these BC breaks.
+If your code is not working anymore it might be related to the BC breaks inside these dependencies.

 .. note::

     When copying over the config files make sure you also copy over the configuration values for ``security.encoders``.
     If the new installation has a different value than the old one you have to change them, because otherwise you won't be able to login later.
 You will find this configuration in ``config/packages/security_admin.yaml`` in the new project resp. in ``app/config/admin/security.yml`` in the old project.

 **3. Upgrade your existing templates to use the new content types**